SCNU-RISLAB/OverlapMamba/README.md

 ## Performance
-The code of this repo realizes a minimal PyTorch implementation of Mamba, which implements the scan operation as a sequential loop.
-It closely follows this file from the officile Mamba implementation, but replaces the CUDA convolution with `torch.nn.Convld`, and the selective scan written in CUDA with a sequential loop.
-Hence its performance are a bit worse than the officile Mamba implementation.
+The code of this repo uses a minimal PyTorch implementation of Mamba, which implements the scan operation as a sequential loop.
+It closely follows the file of the official Mamba implementation, but its performance are a bit worse than the official Mamba implementation.

+After our paper is accepted, we will provide a C++ implementation of OverlapMamba with libtorch for faster retrival.

 ## 👏Acknowledgment